open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > Could you explain the connection to Open Source Ecology Germany?

-{{< expand "Show answer">}} Yeah, it wasn't directly to GitLab from Open Source Psychology but to the wiki from Open Source Psychology.
-Open Source Psychology Germany is running a wiki.
+{{< expand "Show answer">}} Yeah, it wasn't directly to GitLab from Open Source Ecology but to the wiki from Open Source Ecology.
+(Open Source Ecology Germany is running a wiki).
 There they can maybe just search for the entry.
 It was like one article where they mentioned the Libre Solar project.
 But we are documenting it mainly on GitHub.
 Other people, who are reusing the component, are documenting it and the key focus was ecology.
 They helped to disseminate or